eianlei/pydplan/doc/fillcalc2.md

 FillCalc2.py | the PyQt5 GUI defined here, call this module to start the app tmx_calc.py | calculations and formulas, reusable with no dependecies to UI

-You get these if you clone or pull the entire pydplan.
+You get these if you clone or pull the entire [pydplan](https://github.com/eianlei/pydplan).
+Or just download these two if you are only interested in this app.

 # FillCalc2 usage
 start the tool by